Bio Planet WoO

-Bio Planet WoO (生物彗星ＷoO, Seibutsu Suisei Ū) is a Kyodai Hero tokusatsu series that premiered April 9, 2006 and aired at 7:30pm on NHK and ran for 13 episodes.
+Bio Planet WoO (生物彗星ＷoO, Seibutsu Suisei Ū) is a Kyodai Hero tokusatsu series produced by Tsuburaya Productions, that premiered April 9, 2006 and aired at 7:30pm on NHK and ran for 13 episodes.
 WoO was one of many unused ideas created by Eiji Tsuburaya as story connecting to the show Ultra Q. The story revolves around a living creature which came from a comet named WoO; in the series, WoO is befriended by a young girl named Ai; both are chased by a mysterious organization called SWORD who sees WoO as a threat to humanity.
 At the same time, giant monsters have invaded in search of WoO.
 The story itself follows the original script Tsuburaya intended for the show.
 In addition, a manga series was published a year later which was loosely based on the series of the same name.